kuhn-ruess/cmdbsyncer-docs/docs/installation/authentication.md

 When set, the user only sees and can act on hosts bound to those accounts — both in the REST API and in the web-UI **Host** and **Objects** lists (and the bulk *Set Account* action only offers those accounts).
 Leave it empty for full access.

+## Restricting a user to CMDB templates
+<span class="since">Since 4.3</span>

+Under **Settings → User → Restrict to templates** you can limit a user to one or more CMDB templates.
+It works like the account restriction, only on the template side: the user sees just the hosts carrying one of those templates — in the web-UI **Host**, **Objects** and **Archive** lists as well as over the REST API — and can only assign those templates, in the host form and on the Checkmk Data Quality page.
+Leave it empty for full access.

+Both restrictions can be combined: a user carrying an account *and* a template allowlist only reaches hosts that satisfy each of them.

+!!! note "Data Quality Check"
+    On the Checkmk **Data Quality Check** page a restricted user also sees the hosts no template has claimed yet — those are the ones they may take over with their own template.
+    Hosts carrying somebody else's template stay invisible, and creating hosts there requires picking one of their templates, so a newly created host does not disappear from its creator.